neilk/benchresttest/README.md

 A (hurried) implementation of the [Bench.co REST test](http://resttest.bench.co/).

-The app is a simple [Node.js](https://nodejs.org/) console application.
+The app is a simple [Express.js](https://expressjs.com/) web application.
 You must have Node and npm installed, with a version larger than `0.10` or so.

 To install, type the following commands at a shell prompt: